-Blood creatinine concentration - reducing blood pressure may lead to small and persistent increases in creatinine ($<45 \mu mol/l$ or 0.5 mg/dl increase) and/or SDMA ($<2 \mu g/dl$), but a marked increase suggests an adverse drug effect.
+Blood creatinine concentration - reducing blood pressure may lead to small and persistent increases in creatinine (<45 $\mu$ mol/l or 0.5 mg/dl increase) and/or SDMA (< 2 $\mu$ g/dl), but a marked increase suggests an adverse drug effect.
 Progressively increasing concentrations indicate progressive kidney damage/disease.

-Dogs in Stage 2 with UP/C >0.5 should be investigated for the disease processes leading to proteinuria (see 1 and 2 below) and treated with anti-proteinuric measures (see 3, 4, 5 and 6 below).
+Dogs in Stage 2 with UP/C >0.5 should be investigated for the disease processes leading to proteinuria (see 1 and 2 below).
+Those with confirmed and persistent renal proteinuria should be treated with anti-proteinuric measures (see 3, 4, 5 and 6 below).
+The goal of treatment is nuanced.
+Treatment should be aimed to have the reduction in proteinuria to the lowest UPC possible without doing harm (see point 6).